Dish Society is bringing its farm-to-table flair to Finn Hall, with fan favorites like pork belly bites.

 Goode Co.
 Taqueria is going heavy with the tacos and even planning a bulk menu down the road.

-Low Tide will serve up its po boys, fresh ceviche and, of course, full raw bar.
+Low Tide serves up its po boys, fresh ceviche and, of course, full raw bar.

 Mr. Nice Pie plans to lure in Main Street foot traffic with its over-the-top slices.